Nate Lowe Player Props: Rangers vs. Marlins

-The Texas Rangers, including Nate Lowe (.488 on-base percentage in past 10 games, 106 points above season-long percentage), battle starting pitcher Jesus Luzardo and the Miami Marlins at Globe Life Field, Friday at 8:05 PM ET.
+The Texas Rangers, including Nate Lowe (.442 on-base percentage in past 10 games, 63 points above season-long percentage), take on starter George Soriano and the Miami Marlins at Globe Life Field, Saturday at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-3) against the White Sox.
+He had a hitless showing in his previous game (0-for-4) against the Marlins.

 Nate Lowe Game Info & Props vs. the Marlins